Plant Containers & Raised Beds for Gardening: How to Fix Them

 As winter comes to an end, it’s time to start revamping your raised garden beds and plant containers for the next season.
 This simple step-by-step guide will walk you through the process.

-Step 1: Remove the dead growth
+Pots & Raised Beds Step 1: Remove the Dead Growth

-Pro Tip: Don’t remove the new growth
+Pro Tip: Don’t Remove the New Growth

 As you’re removing the dead growth from your raised garden bed or plant container, be careful not to remove any new growth.
 Work around these new beginnings, so they can keep growing into the next season.

-When you’re done removing the dead from your container, it’s time to add fertilizer.
-Break up the soil using your hands and then add your fertilizer to the top.
-Grow Maker from Green As It Gets is the perfect pre-plant soil boost for the job.
-With over 50 different ingredients, Remix will stimulate roots, add beneficial microbes, and correct any existing pH imbalances.
+When you’re finished removing the dead matter from your container, it’s time to add Remix™ by Green As It Gets™.
+Break up the soil using your hands and then add in Remix.
+This is the perfect pre-plant soil boost for the job!
+With over 50 ingredients, Remix will stimulate roots, add beneficial microbes, and correct any existing pH imbalances.

-Step 4: Water!
+Pots & Raised Beds Step 4: Water!

-This step-by-step guide is for plant containers or raised garden beds that are simply being revamped, but if you’re thinking about completely redoing your container, check out this article that answers the question, “What should you put in a plant container?”
+This step-by-step guide is for plant containers or raised garden beds that are simply being revamped, but if you’re thinking about completely redoing your container, check out this article that answers the question, “What Should You Put in a Plant Container?”